MKGH-CK/Burning-Kali-boot-animation-for-samsung-devices/README.md

 # *Note* :
 1) copy original boot files so that you can restore them if wanted.
 2) Don't share without credit.
+3) It is necessary to place both files to prevent bootloop.
 #
 Thanks for visiting my repo.